mitultandonn/2048/README.md

 ## Customization

-You can modify the constants in `Constants.py` to:
+we can modify the constants in `Constants.py` to:
 - Change the grid size (e.g., 5x5 instead of 4x4)
 - Adjust colors and fonts
 - Modify key mappings